freeCodeCamp/freeCodeCamp/curriculum/challenges/english/05-apis-and-microservices/mongodb-and-mongoose/perform-new-updates-on-a-document-using-model.findoneandupdate.md

 <section id='description'>

-Recent versions of mongoose have methods to simplify documents updating.
-Some more advanced features (i.e. pre/post hooks, validation) behave differently with this approach, so the Classic method is still useful in many situations. `findByIdAndUpdate()` can be used when searching by Id.
+Recent versions of Mongoose have methods to simplify documents updating.
+Some more advanced features (i.e. pre/post hooks, validation) behave differently with this approach, so the classic method is still useful in many situations. `findByIdAndUpdate()` can be used when searching by id.

 </section>